hadley/adv-r/Functions.md

 }
 ```

 You might be surprised that it returns the same value, `1`, every time.
 This is because every time a function is called, a new environment is created to host execution.
 A function has no way to tell what happened the last time it was run; each invocation is completely independent.
+(We'll see some ways to get around this in [[functional programming]])

 ### Dynamic lookup